sohom97/soham-ghosal/README.md

 Hi 👋 myself Soham!
 About myself
-I am a Data Scientist by profession and love reading books in my spare time.
-I mostly deal with geospatial data, solving some of the toughest problems on earth using satellite imagery.
-I also have a love for NLP based problems.
+I am a Mathematician, working as a Data Scientist to solve some of the toughest problems on Earth using data.
+I believe “Data is the new Oil” and there is always a way to provide “Intelligence in Every Byte”.
+I mostly work with geospatial data along with a strong love for NLP based problems.
 I hope my projects here on Github might help folks get ideas.

 Here are some info about me: